ntrotner/web3-exposed-to-fluence/src/aqua/doc/Web3.md

 The best example why I avoid numbers as best as I can is the `hexToNumber` function.
 When giving it a hex that results in a number that uses more than 53 bits it will fail the calculation.
 So, use the string functions instead.

+### Shh
+Seems to work on some nodes, but most methods seem to be deprecated on popular nodes

+### Ens
+I couldn't test it as test nodes and private networks don't support it